Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Photometry and lightcurves

-In the NIR bands, the F200W band is second brightest after the F440W band, corresponding to the Te\,\textsc{iii} blended emission at 2.1 $\mu$m, followed closely by the F277W and F115W bands.
-The former is most affected by the early emission of Br\,\textsc{i}, and therefore drops quite steeply as this feature is lost with the ionisation of Br\,\textsc{i} to Br\,\textsc{ii}.
+In the NIR bands, the F200W band is typically the second brightest after the F440W band, corresponding to the Te\,\textsc{iii} blended emission at 2.1 $\mu$m, with the F277W band sometimes being brighter at early times.
+This band is most affected by the early emission of Br\,\textsc{i}, and therefore drops quite steeply as this feature is lost with the ionisation of Br\,\textsc{i} to Br\,\textsc{ii}.
 The Br\,\textsc{ii} feature at 3.2 $\mu$m lies somewhat between the F277W and F356W features, such that both bands measure some flux from it.
 The F115W band initially follows the heavily blended emission at the bluest end of the model spectra (see Fig. \ref{fig:f005M001_NIRspec}), the flux levels of which drop rapidly in the first 20 - 30 days of the KN.
 However, we see a shallower slope in the LC from this point onwards, corresponding to the relatively constant emission from Y\,\textsc{ii} and Zr\,\textsc{ii} at $\sim 1.4\, \mu$m.

-Looking now at the top and bottom rows, we examine the impact of ejecta mass on the LCs, finding that decreasing the mass yields little difference aside from naturally fainter magnitudes.
-However, increasing the ejecta mass does yield noticeable differences in the LCs, particularly those affected by the evolution of previously described key spectral features.
-Notably, the F444W and F550W bands tracing the Se\,\textsc{iii} double peak feature now show a clear plateau, and even a brightening in the F550W band between 20 to 30 days.
-The latter feature is slightly present in the $M_{\rm{ej}} = 0.01\, \Msol$ model, but both are completely absent in the lightest mass case.
+In the MIR, we see that most bands typically follow a monotonically decreasing trend, aside from the F550W band, which shows a plateau or even faint brightening from $\sim$25~d onwards.
 This feature corresponds to the shift of ionisation structure from Se\,\textsc{i} to Se\,\textsc{iii}.
-Looking at top left panel of Fig. \ref{fig:f005spec_massvar}, we see that the 4 -- 6.5 $\mu$m range at 10 days for the heavy mass model is dominated by a single emission peak from Se\,\textsc{i}.
-This feature transitions into the usual double peaked Se\,\textsc{iii} emission feature in the 20 -- 30 days range, therefore yielding this plateau or re-brightening in the F440W and F550W bands.
-Since the lightest model with $M_{\rm{ej}} = 0.005\, \Msol$ already has a dominance of Se\,\textsc{iii} at 10 days, this LC feature is absent, and we instead find a steady decline in these bands.
-Aside from this key difference arising from the ionisation balance of $_{34}$Se, we also note more minor differences in the heavier mass model.
-Notably, the F200W and F277W bands are relatively brighter at early times, corresponding to the enhanced emission from lanthanide species and the Br\,\textsc{i} feature at 2.7 $\mu$m respectively.
+Looking at top left panel of Fig. \ref{fig:f005spec_massvar}, we see that the 4 -- 6.5 $\mu$m range at 10 days is dominated by a single emission peak from Se\,\textsc{i}.
+This feature transitions into the usual double peaked Se\,\textsc{iii} emission feature in the 20 -- 30 days range, therefore yielding this plateau or re-brightening in the F550W band.
+This LC feature will not appear in models where Se\,\textsc{iii} is already dominant at 10\,d, e.g. in the models with less mass; instead a monotonic decrease like the other MIR bands is expected.